Milo #8 Black Labrador Retriever Male 17 Months Old ID #3614

 He has spent much of the last week “decompressing” from the transitions he has experienced over the past several months and seems to truly appreciate the calmness and quietness of his current setting, particularly enjoying the safety and security of his crate and bed.

 He remains an incredibly sweet dog with very few bad habits and generally good manners.
-He is one of the gentlest animals we have ever encountered, craving attention (but not overly so), and expressing friendliness to others, both human and animal alike.
+He is one of the gentlest animals we have ever encountered, craving attention (but not overly so) and expressing friendliness to others, both human and animal alike.
 Despite being a genuine lab with a huge focus on food, he is remarkably calm in taking treats and has done well with a slow-feeder bowl.
 He comes to the table when we start eating a meal, but he quickly loses interest if ignored.
 He continues to not jump, chew, get onto the furniture, or even bark (we’ve only heard him bark twice, and those were only when he was excited to meet another dog or eat!).
 He clearly recognizes his new name and is continuing to learn to sit and stay.
 He loves our many walks, and although still needing to learn some additional leash manners, he does extremely well for a pup who clearly has not had a lot of experience walking on a leash.
-He does startle at times to loud noises, and he was clearly uncomfortable when we took a walk on a busy, noisy street, but quickly calmed when in a quieter area.
+He does startle at times to loud noises, and he was clearly uncomfortable when we took a walk on a busy, noisy street but quickly calmed when in a quieter area.

 Unfortunately, Milo’s medical issues remain in flux.
 We are continuing discussions with the vets regarding his heartworm diagnosis and treatment.
-He is continuing on doxycycline and preventative and tolerating them well.
-However, the need and timing of additional treatment is less clear, and we will hopefully have a better idea of what is needed in the next week or so.
+He is continuing on doxycycline and preventatives and tolerating them well.
+However, the need and timing of additional treatment are less clear, and we will hopefully have a better idea of what is needed in the next week or so.
 He will also require neutering, and this will also be highly dependent on his heartworm status.

 Milo has been a great addition to our home, and it has been wonderful, over just several days, to see him becoming more comfortable and confident in still being the puppy that he is.
-We are sure he will continue to make great progress over the next several weeks and months! lab mix
+We are sure he will continue to make great progress over the next several weeks and months!

-April 24, 2026Black Labrador Retriever
+April 24, 2026

 Following a somewhat nervous ride home (he’s not a fan of being in a car), he settled into our home marvelously!
-He clearly has not lived in a house before and was initially hesitant, but quickly became comfortable with the main room in our home (but hasn’t worked up the courage yet to explore beyond the first floor of the house).
+He clearly has not lived in a house before and was initially hesitant but quickly became comfortable with the main room in our home (but hasn’t worked up the courage yet to explore beyond the first floor of the house).
 And he absolutely loves his crate!

 He increasingly recognizes his new name, is starting to learn how to sit and stay, and is showing increasing interest in different toys.
-He is also getting used to walking on leash and taking lots and lots of slow walks around the neighborhood.
-He has not had any accidents in the house with his many walks, but will need to learn to let us know when he needs to go outside.
+He is also getting used to walking on a leash and taking lots and lots of slow walks around the neighborhood.
+He has not had any accidents in the house with his many walks, but he will need to learn to let us know when he needs to go outside.

-He is the only animal in our house, but is welcoming to all the dogs we meet on our walks.
+He is the only animal in our house but is welcoming to all the dogs we meet on our walks.
 His response to cats is unknown.
-He will periodically pay attention to squirrels and bunnies, but is not obsessed with them.
+He will periodically pay attention to squirrels and bunnies but is not obsessed with them.

 He loves meeting others and is a real “people magnet” on our walks.
 He loves attention and has interacted extremely well with others, including children.
 He does not jump.

 Although he is very food-motivated, he takes treats gently and shows no interest in counter-surfing or trash-diving.
 He is also comfortable in his crate, on his dog bed, and on the floor, and not that interested in getting on the furniture.
-He has not shown significant chewing behavior with minimal attention to objects other than his toys.Black Labrador Retriever
+He has not shown significant chewing behavior with minimal attention to objects other than his toys.

 Milo is an amazingly gentle soul who has been wonderful to welcome into our home.
 He is extremely well-mannered and eager to learn.
-He has a lot of confidence to build, but has had an incredibly good start to his new life!
+He has a lot of confidence to build but has had an incredibly good start to his new life!

 Adopt Your New Best Friend!